 But it did.

-Your one year plan turns into eighteen months, then thirty six months, and then, suddenly, you are celebrating five years on the road.
+Your one-year plan turns into 18 months, then 36 months, and then, suddenly, you’re celebrating five years on the road.

 You’re a traveler.
 It’s in your blood.
 It’s who you are.

-And you sit and write this in your favorite coffee shop in NYC and you reflect on how you got here and think about all the other big moments in your life and you realize that the best ones all happened as accidents.
+And you sit and write this in your favorite coffee shop in NYC, reflect on how you got here and think about all the other big moments in your life, and realize that the best ones all happened as accidents.

 And as you get ready to travel again, you realize that sometimes just falling into something can be the best thing to happen to you.